 We recommend that your pet receives a preventative care exam at least once a year.
 We examine your pet from head to tail.
 Our doctors will check your pet’s ears, eyes, teeth, skin and coat.
 They will listen to your pet’s heart and lungs, examine his tummy and take his temperature.
 They will talk with you about your pet’s diet and behavior.
 Our doctors will then recommend an individualized health care plant for your pet based on exam findings, his age and lifestyle.

-In some circumstances, our doctors may refer you to a specialist who has advance expertise in specific areas of veterinary medicine.
+In some circumstances, our doctors may refer you to a specialist who has advanced expertise in specific areas of veterinary medicine.

 New Puppy Exam